 Emotional wounds most often involve relationships with others, yet the impact of these wounds leave us with an immense sense of aloneness.
 The relationship between therapist and client is an emotionally healing and profoundly meaningful agent of change.
-Therefore, it is my greatest privilege to walk with my clients through their painful feelings in a connected and safe environment of support and growth.
+Therefore, it is my greatest privilege to walk alongside my clients through their painful feelings in a connected and safe environment of support and growth.
 This is the foundation of my work.

 I attained my Master of Arts in Counselling Psychology at Trinity Western University.
 I have been working in the mental health field since 2013 in a variety of capacities including positions at Brookswood Counselling Services, Battered Women’s Support Services, as well as a volunteer position at the Fraser Health Crisis Line.
+In addition to my position at Brookswood, I am a Stopping the Violence (STV) Counsellor at Ishtar Women's Resource Centre.

 I have experience working with various issues, such as anxiety, depression, relationship issues (couples counselling), self-esteem and identity issues.
 One of my specializations is working with women who have suffered from intimate partner violence and abuse as well as working with individuals of other genders who have suffered from various types of trauma.